Salivary duct stones are deposits of minerals in the ducts that drain the salivary glands. Salivary duct stones are a type of salivary gland disorder.

 Spit (saliva) is produced by the salivary glands in the mouth.
 The chemicals in saliva can form a hard crystal that can block the salivary ducts.

 When saliva cannot exit a blocked duct, it backs up into the gland.
-This may cause pain and swelling of the gland.
+This may cause pain, swelling, or an infection of the gland.

 Salivary stones most often affect the submandibular glands.
 They can also affect the parotid glands.

 The health care provider or dentist will do an exam of your head and neck to look for one or more enlarged, tender salivary glands.
 The provider may be able to find the stone during the exam by feeling under your tongue.

 Tests such as x-rays, ultrasound, MRI scan, or CT scan of the face are used to confirm the diagnosis.

 Steps you can take at home include:

 - Using sugar-free lemon drops to increase the amount of saliva